Zeng Fanbo: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2021 Team Ranking".
+Rivals.
+Retrieved April 24, 2021.;

 Professional career

+NBA G League and signing with the Brooklyn Nets (2021–2025)

 On October 13, 2021, Zeng signed with the NBA G League Ignite of the NBA G League.

 On June 25, 2022, Fanbo Zeng signed an Exhibit 10 contract with the Indiana Pacers and joined the team for the 2022 NBA Summer League.

 On August 2, 2025, Zeng signed an Exhibit 10 contract with the Brooklyn Nets.
 It was announced on X by Michael Scotto of The Athletic.
 Zeng played in one preseason game against the Phoenix Suns.
 In his game, he played ten minutes and recorded one steal in a loss to the Phoenix Suns, with the score being 132-127.
 Zeng was later waived on October 15.

+Return to Ducks (2026–present)

+After being waived from the Brooklyn Nets, it was announced on December 19, 2025, that Zeng had agreed to sign a three-year contract extension with his former team, the Beijing Ducks.

 National team career

 Zeng was expected to represent China at the 2020 FIBA Under-17 Basketball World Cup in Sofia, but the event was postponed due to the COVID-19 pandemic.